braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 ## Advanced customization

-If you want to include more advanced logic to determine whether or not to show an in-app message using the built-in UI, you should implement in-app messages through the native layer.
+To include more advanced logic to determine whether or not to show an in-app message using the built-in UI, implement in-app messages through the native layer.

 {% alert warning %}
 Since this is an advanced customization option, note that overriding the default Braze implementation will also nullify the logic to emit in-app message events to your JavaScript listeners.
 If you wish to still use `Braze.subscribeToInAppMessage` or `Braze.addListener` as described in [Accessing in-app message data](#accessing-in-app-message-data), you will need to handle publishing the events yourself.